ChrisOrgan/Covid_Analysis/readme_master.txt

                   distribution poorly.
                 - The fitted values for almost all South American genomes are highly negative, and thereby nonsensical.
+                    - If the analyses with the newer tree still prove predicting South American genomes to be difficult, we will drop them and re-fit the model.
             - As before, the residual distribution is non-normal (Shapiro-Wilk *P* < 0.0001).
         - We interpret the separate-slope regression results with care.
     - No published studies have interpreted negative slopes in a punctuation regression test.
         - Here are some thoughts to help interpret negative slopes:
+            - A negative-slope scenario is Red Queen-like (Van Valen 1973; Stenseth and Smith 1984; Liow et al. 2011) in that the amount of evolution follows biotic interactions within hosts more than transmission events (abiotic changes).
             - Viral transmission is allopatric.
-            - Sampled viruses could either be in the middle of a coevolutionary arms race with the host's immune system (Red Queen-like; Van Valen 1973; Stenseth and Smith 1984) or at the end (i.e., winning, and so ended up killing the host).
+            - Sampled viruses could either be in the middle of a coevolutionary arms race with the host's immune system or at the end (i.e., winning, and so ended up killing the host).
             - But, COVID-19 symptoms do not develop immediately.
                 - The median incubation period is 5.1 days; 97.5% will develop